* This is a professional Version *

 Genetic profiling is increasingly being used to identify subgroups of patients that are more susceptible to the benefits and adverse effects of some drugs.
 For example, breast cancers can be analyzed for the HER2 genetic marker that predicts response to particular chemotherapy drugs.
 Patients with HIV/AIDS can be tested for the allele HLA-B*57:01, which predicts hypersensitivity to abacavir, reducing the incidence of hypersensitivity reactions and thus increasing NNH.
 Genetic variations in various drug-metabolizing enzymes help predict how patients respond to drugs (see Pharmacogenetics) and also often affect the probability of benefit, harm, or both.

 One goal in drug development is to have a large difference between the dose that is efficacious and the dose that causes adverse effects.
 A large difference is called a wide therapeutic index, therapeutic ratio, or therapeutic window.
 If the therapeutic index is narrow (eg, < 2), factors that are usually clinically inconsequential (eg, food-drug interactions, drug-drug interactions, small errors in dosing) can have harmful clinical effects.
-For example, warfarin has a narrow therapeutic index and interacts with many drugs and foods (see Table 4: Drug, Herbal Preparation, and Food Interactions With Warfarin).
+For example, warfarin has a narrow therapeutic index and interacts with many drugs and foods.
 Insufficient anticoagulation increases the risk of complications resulting from the disorder being treated by anticoagulation (eg, increased risk of stroke in atrial fibrillation), whereas excessive anticoagulation increases risk of bleeding.